A joinery website can be a work of art. Joiners can have beautiful photos of their work on a website to attract the right client.

 3 The process involved needs explaining

 Making custom made furniture takes time.
-Shows like ‘The Block’ give an unrealistic view of the time needed to design, make and install the work.
+Shows like ‘The Block’ give an unrealistic view of the time needed to design, build and install the work.
 Your joinery website could have a page explaining the process involved from start to finish.
 So, when customers ask for the finished product tomorrow, they’ll know better.

 4 You need to stand out from the competition

 Show you’re a thought leader in your industry by writing about what customers are asking you.
 You’ll find that people are Googling these terms, so why not write a blog post on it?
 That way you’re answering their question, and increasing the number of keywords that people search for.
-They’d rather choose a joiner who appears knowledgeable, rather than one who isn’t.
+They’d instead choose a joiner who appears knowledgeable, rather than one who isn’t.

 Blog posts on your joinery website could be